roytang/blog/content/post/2008/04/creating-a-wordpress-template-part-1-of-n.md

 ][1]

-blog has been using the default WordPress Template since forever, and I've been trying to find a good WP Template that fits the "Magic the Gathering&#8221; theme.
+blog has been using the default WordPress Template since forever, and I've been trying to find a good WP Template that fits the "Magic the Gathering" theme.

 Put the above points together, and I have a new personal project.
 Just for fun, I'll log my progress here.